Ski jumping: Takanashi misses 1st World Cup podium of season

 Japan's Sara Takanashi missed her first World Cup podium of the season on Sunday, while Norway's Maren Lundby won and Japan's Yuki Ito was second.

-Competing in the eighth event of the young season, Takanashi, runner-up on Saturday in her home meet, could only manage 93- and 89-meter jumps for 217.4 points at the K-90 Miyanomori Ski Jump Stadium.
+Competing in the eighth event of the young season, Takanashi, runner-up on Saturday in her home meet, could only manage 93- and 89-meter jumps for 217.4 points at the K-90 Miyanomori Ski Jump Stadium to end her return to native Hokkaido without a trophy.

-A three-time overall champion on the circuit, Takanashi had won five of the season's first six competitions.
+A three-time overall champion on the circuit, Takanashi had won five of the season's first six competitions before the weekend.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.